9 reasons to visit Lanzarote

 7. Wonderful walking

 Lanzarote is not as well as known as some of its siblings as a walking destination, but those volcanoes are brilliant fun to hike up and the national park has some excellent trails to explore.

 Swirl in forays along the coast and some high ridge walks that offer splendid views, and Lanzarote really stacks up as a walking destination.
 Cicerone publishes a great walking guide* to Lanzarote and Fuerteventura with various suggested routes and maps.

 8. La Graciosa

-I reckon Lanzarote is worth visiting alone for a day spent on the offshore island of La Graciosa.
-Catch a ferry across the Atlantic swell to this stunner and you won't regret it.
+Look north and you can't miss the offshore island of La Graciosa - catch a ferry across the Atlantic swell to this stunner and you won't regret it.

 The 'streets' are made of sand and the main village is little more than a hamlet, though it does have a couple of decent restaurants and cafes.
 The island is superb for hiking or cycling.
 Head out on your own and you can enjoy its beaches to yourself and hike up some lofty volcanoes too for views back to the main island of Lanzarote.

 Ok, so Fuerteventura is another island altogether, but as it's only half an hour by ferry from Playa Blanca, and we think we can count it as a reason you should visit Lanzarote.
 The ferry arrives at Corralejo, a great place that is a tourist resort, but also still a fishing village with plenty of Spanish visitors.

 It's ideal day trip territory with plenty of restaurants, cafés and bars on hand.
 And at the end of the day, you can enjoy a cruise back across the water admiring Lanzarote looming up in welcome ahead of you.